 Search Text-only and show up in Google Search.
 You can also opt to have these show on Google Partner sites by selecting Search Network during set up.

-Smart These are a particularly good option for small business owners.
-You choose some basic information such as budget and business goals and then Google ads does the rest, monitoring the ads and adjusting them to get the best results.
+Smart A particularly good option for small business owners who are just starting with PPC.
+You choose some basic information such as budget and business goals and then AI-powered features do the rest, monitoring the ads and adjusting them to get the best results.

-Shopping Showcase your products with an image and basic info on the Google search page.
+Shopping Showcase your products with an image and basic information on Google search pages.
 Also allows you to showcase stock in a physical store rather than just online.

 Video Adverts on YouTube and other video sites.
 Can display before, during or after a video.